FR

 Early layout planning has a major impact on the long-term performance of a commercial gym.
 Decisions around equipment density, zoning, peak-hour flow, and expansion strategy often influence member satisfaction more than total square footage alone.

-Alpha Fitness handles layout, equipment mix, customization, flooring strategy, delivery, and installation — from a 2,500 sq ft boutique to a 25,000 sq ft full‑service floor.
+Have a commercial gym project in mind?
+Alpha Fitness can help plan the layout, equipment mix, customization, flooring strategy, delivery, and installation so the space feels intentional from day one.
 See our commercial gym portfolio.